ballerina-platform/ballerina-distribution/examples/receive-email-using-client/receive_email_using_client.md

 # Email client - Receive email

-An email server supports either POP3 or IMAP as mail access protocol.
-The Ballerina `email` module provides support for POP3 and IMAP mail access clients to read data from an email server.
-Configure either an `email:PopClient` or an `email:ImapClient` and invoke `receiveMessage` client function to retrieve data from the server.
+The `email:PopClient` can receive emails from an email server via POP3 protocol.
+An `email:PopClient` is created by providing the hostname, username, and password.
+Once connected, `receiveMessage` method is used to receive emails from the server.
+It is a blocking method with a default timeout.

+>**Note:** The Ballerina `email` module also provides an `email:ImapClient` which can be used likewise.
+The only difference is that the `email:ImapClient` uses IMAP protocol for communication.

 ::: code receive_email_using_client.bal :::

 ## Prerequisites
-- Email server should be up and running.
+- The email server should be up and running.

 Run the sample code by executing the following command.